-Sensor type type Maximum number of instances
+Sensor type Maximum number of instances

 Camera 3

 Lidar 2

 GPS/IMU 1

+Acoustic Receiver 1

+Ball shooter 1

-The available sensor types and their performance characteristics have been chosen to reflect commonly used sensors from the RobotX physical competition.
+The available component types and their performance characteristics have been chosen to reflect commonly used components from the RobotX physical competition.
 These characteristics do not represent any specific sensor choice but are meant to be representative of typical hardware options.